palant/palant.info/content/articles/mozilla-and-google-remove-avast-extensions-from-add-on-stores/index.md

 That sounds exactly like the data that Avast collects from their SafePrice and Online Security users.
 Yes, you are the product -- even if you paid for that antivirus.

 Spying on your users is clearly a violation of the terms that both Google and Mozilla make extension developers sign.
 So yesterday I reported these four extensions to Mozilla and Google.
-Quite surprisingly, as of today all of these extensions are no longer listed on either Mozilla Add-ons website or Chrome Web Store.
-That was a rather swift action!

-It remains to be seen how this will affect millions of existing extension users.
-At least Mozilla didn't add Avast extensions to the blocklist yet, stating that they are still talking to Avast.
-So the extensions will remain active and keep spying on the users for now.
-As to Google, I don't really know where I can see their blocklist, any hints?
+Mozilla immediately disabled the extension listings, so that these extensions can no longer be found on the Mozilla Add-ons site.
+Mozilla didn't blacklist the extensions however, stating that they are still talking to Avast.
+So for existing users these extensions will still be active and continue spying on the users.

+And what about Google?
+The only official way to report an extension to them is the "report abuse" link.
+I used that one of course, but previous experience shows that it never has any effect.
+Extensions have only ever been removed from Chrome Web Store after considerable news coverage.
+Or does anybody have a contact at Google how would be able to help?

+**Update** (2019-12-03): This article initially stated incorrectly that Google removed these extensions as well.
+This isn't currently the case, somehow I didn't look them up correctly.